Skip to main content

 Best if you don’t want to take on debt

 Giving the gift of college to your child doesn’t have to come with the burden of interest-heavy student loans.
-With no debt, interest, or monthly payments, a Hometap Investment allows you to access your home’s equity in exchange for a share of your home’s future value.
+With no debt or monthly payments, a Hometap Investment allows you to access your home’s equity in exchange for a share of your home’s future value.
 It can fund higher education—without having to sacrifice your financial goals (or your child’s).

 As a parent, you want to give your child the gift of education and keep them out of debt.
 However, that doesn’t mean you have to put yourself in more debt.
 Before making a quick decision that could get you the cash you need, consider your options that will help you fund your goals now and in the future.